To provide jobs and work opportunities for Street Survivors (current and formerly unhoused individuals).

 Prevail News is a 510(c)(3) non-profit corporation.
 We Do Business As (DBA) Prevail Mix.
 We are based in Saint Paul, MN, operating virtually (without an office space) to limit our expenses.
 At this time, we have no paid administrators with all monies made going directly to those who work for Prevail Mix (currently one person).

 Board of Directors:

-Prevail News was formed to produce newspapers for vendors to sell alongside roads.
+Prevail News was formed in 2015 to produce newspapers for vendors to sell alongside roads.
 It was our hope that Prevail News could replicate what has been done in Nashville, Tennessee, where all who are homeless and formerly homeless sell newspapers instead of holding signs.
 However, in the Twin Cities, it is more profitable to panhandle than it is to sell newspapers.
 Furthermore, those who panhandle are not always homeless.

 Our focus shifted to producing a documentary entitled “Guttered.”
 The documentary was made to give viewers a first-hand view of homelessness via the filmmaker (Jerry Sedgewick).
 Jerry uses a hidden camera to record his experiences sleeping overnight in a shelter, eating at a soup kitchen, interviewing to find social services and a place to live, and going through steps to find a job.
 Stories from five former street survivors comment on what it was like to be homeless throughout the documentary.